 VAT refund schemes

-Ordinarily, it’s not possible to for charities to recover the VAT incurred on goods and services purchased to support non-business activities.
+Ordinarily, it’s not possible for charities to recover the VAT incurred on goods and services purchased to support non-business activities.
 In certain circumstances, however, there are schemes to reimburse this otherwise irrecoverable VAT.

 Introduced in 2001, the VAT refund scheme for museums and galleries (Section 33A of the VAT Act 1994) is aimed at supporting the provision of free access to museums and galleries in the UK.
 The scheme allowed national and university museums and galleries to claim back VAT incurred on most goods and services purchased in order to grant free rights of admission to their collections.
 Further information can be found in HMRC VAT Notice 998: VAT refund Scheme for national museums and galleries.